Evans-Mercy/hotel-operations/BlackJack/src/main/java/com/pluralsight/README.md

      - displays all player hands and scores
      - determine who's closest to 21 without going over

-Card:- rank
+Card:- rank?
-     - suit
+     - suit?
-     - value
+     - value?

+Deck:- holds all cards
-Deck:- need to shuffle cards
+     - need to shuffle cards
      - deal cards (2 cards to each hand)

 Hand:- holds the cards a player currently has